Skip to content

 When a distro's compiler or toolchain is too old, use before_build_script: a shell script that runs inside the build container before the package build, typically to install a newer toolchain.
 Pulling a current Rust via rustup, installing a recent Node via nvm, dropping in a newer CMake from upstream — all fine. omnipackage-rs does this on older distros and uses distro-packaged Rust on newer ones.

 The key distinction: before_build_script provisions the build environment, not the user's machine.
-Anything it installs is thrown away with the container after the build.
-The produced .deb / .rpm must still satisfy the rule above — every runtime dependency must come from the distro's standard repositories.
+Anything it installs is discarded with the container after the build.
+The produced .deb / .rpm / .pkg.tar.zst must still satisfy the rule above — every runtime dependency must come from the distro's standard repositories.

 So: use before_build_script freely for a modern toolchain.
-Don't use it to paper over a runtime dependency you can't satisfy — that produces a package that builds and installs but fails to launch, because the build-time libfoo isn't on the user's machine.
-If a runtime library isn't in the distro's standard repos, static-link it (above) instead.
+Do not use it to paper over a runtime dependency you cannot satisfy — that produces a package that builds and installs but fails to launch, because the build-time libfoo is not on the user's machine.
+If a runtime library is not in the distro's standard repos, static-link it (above) instead.

 Test the installed package, not just the build

 omnipackage release succeeding means the package built and the repository signed cleanly.
-It doesn't mean the package installs and runs on a fresh system.
-Build hosts have headers, build tools, and prior dependency installations that production user machines don't.
+It does not mean the package installs and runs on a fresh system.
+Build hosts have headers, build tools, and prior dependency installations that production user machines do not.
 A package that depends on a -devel / -dev package by mistake, or that links a before_build_script-installed library, will build fine and fail on apt install (or at first launch) for the first user who tries it.

-omnipackage portal gives you exactly the right environment: an interactive root shell in the plain distro base image, no setup applied, container thrown away on exit.
-Open one per distro, add your published repo, apt install <your-package> (or dnf install / zypper install), then run the binary — the snippet from your generated install.html is what to paste.
+omnipackage portal provides the right environment: an interactive root shell in the plain distro base image, no setup applied, container discarded on exit.
+Open one per distro, add your published repo, run apt install <your-package> (or dnf install / zypper install / pacman -S), then run the binary — the snippet from your generated install.html is what to paste.
 Do this at least once per distro before announcing a release.

 Trust is in the developer, not the channel